c0r5um/binglideQt5/README.md

 # binglide-qt5
-Binglide from Wapiflapi ported to Qt5
+Binglide from ported to Qt5

+Forked from wapiflapi/binglide all the merit goes to him